Acids Bases and Salts NCERT In Text Solution

 - Take some zinc granules in the test tube and pour sulphuric acid on them.

 - Allow the gas to pass through the solution of soap.

 - When gas starts coming out from the soap solution, bubbles are formed.

 - Bring a burning candle near the bubbles of gas, it burns with a pop sound.

 - Burning of gas with pop sound proves that it is hydrogen gas.

-When calcium carbonate reacts with hydrochloric acid, it produces carbon dioxide gas with effervescence.
-Carbon dioxide used as fire extinguisher.
+Answer: When calcium carbonate reacts with hydrochloric acid, it produces carbon dioxide gas with effervescence.
+Carbon dioxide is used as fire extinguisher because it does not support combustion.
 Hence, it extinguishes a burning candle.
 Therefore, the metal compound A is calcium carbonate.